• About

 Waterproof Shoes for Ireland

-Because Ireland is Ireland and the likelihood of encountering rain for at least a part of your trip is high, I made sure to take a pair of waterproof sneakers and a pair of waterproof boots.
+Because Ireland is Ireland and the likelihood of encountering rain for at least a part of your trip is high, I made sure to take one pair of waterproof sneakers and one pair of waterproof boots.

 Since I was doing carry-on only, I decided on packing just two pairs of shoes – sneakers for casual wear that I wouldn’t mind getting dirty and boots for city walking and everything else.
 I wore the boots on the plane and packed my sneakers in my carry-on.